|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

 sudo tar cvpPzf --exclude=/home/*/.gvfs "/media/USB_DATA/mybackup1.tgz" /home/user1/

-So to change to un-encrypted home folder we just need to replaced folder with a decrypted one.
-We can do this simple by now renaming the users home folder and preferably rename the user folder in .ecryptfs and replace the folder with one extracted from the tar archive.
+So to change to un-encrypted home folder we just need to replaced the home folder with a decrypted one.
+We can do this simply by renaming the users home folder (and preferably rename the user folder in .ecryptfs) and replace the folder with one extracted from the tar archive.
 It is best to reboot and log back into the alternative user to make sure the decryption routines are inactive before the replacement by extraction from the tar archive.
 The matching command to extract the folder to its original position is:

 sudo tar xvpfz "/media/USB_DATA/mybackup1.tgz" -C /

 Following extraction the two symlinks can/should be removed.
 One can then log out of the temporary user and back into the user and use the unencrypted home folder.
 After testing all the backups can be be deleted.

 A similar procedure can be used to transfer an [encrypted] user to a different machine or partition.
 If such transfers are planned you MUST ensure the users have the same id number which in practice means they are installed in the same order.
 Normal installations provides users starting with id 1000. id in a terminal provides a useful summary of information on all users and groups.
 The following is a typical outputof id :